raystack/frontier/docs/docs/users/group.md

 - Remove a user from a group
 - Enable or disable a group

-A group in Shield looks like
+A group in Frontier looks like

 <Tabs groupId="model">
   <TabItem value="Model" label="Model" default>